Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Simulation results

 \section{Simulation results}

 Figure~\ref{fig:vs_time}(a) illustrates the time evolution of mass accretion rate measured at $r=5\rg$ (to avoid contamination by density floors at smaller distances) across all models.
 The mass density profile of the innermost shells dictates the mass accretion rate.
-We consider flat core density profiles with $ \alpha_{\rm p} = 0 $ in models \cBs, \cBw, \cBwz, as expected at the initial time of collapse in GRB progenitors \citep[e.g.,][]{Woosley2006}.
-However, in our simulations, $ t = 0 $ marks the time of BH formation, which is preceded by a few seconds-long proto-NS phase \citep[e.g.,][]{Aloy2021}.
-During this phase, the innermost shells exhibit a free-fall radial density profile, $ \alpha_{\rm p} = 1.5 $, which we adopt in the models \pBs, \pBw, \pBz\, \citep{halevi_density_2023}.
+We consider flat core density profiles with $ \alpha_{\rm p} = 0 $ in models \cBs, \cBw, and \cBwz, as expected at the initial time of collapse in GRB progenitors \citep[e.g.,][]{Woosley2006}.
+However, in our simulations, $t=0$ marks the time of BH formation, which is preceded by a few seconds long proto-NS phase \citep[e.g.,][]{Aloy2021}.
+During this phase, the innermost shells exhibit a free-fall radial density profile, $ \alpha_{\rm p} = 1.5 $, which we adopt in the models \pBs, \pBw, and \pBz\, \citep{halevi_density_2023}.
 To maintain the same total mass in the star, these models feature higher density values at the center than those with $ \alpha_{\rm p} = 0 $.

 Higher central densities lead to higher mass accretion rates that evolve as $ \dot{M} \sim t^{1-2\alpha_{\rm p}/3}$ \citep[see][]{gottlieb_black_2022}.
-Thus, in models with a flat core (models \cBw, \cBs, \cBwz), the mass accretion rate is initially very high ($ \dot{M} \sim 10\,\msun\,\s^{-1} $) but begins to decline already at $ t \lesssim 0.1\,\s $.
-Conversely, models with $ \alpha_{\rm p} = 1.5 $ (models \pBw, \pBz) exhibit a lower but steadier mass accretion rate, which at $ t \gtrsim 1\,\s $ surpasses that of the flat core models.
+Thus, in models with a flat core (models \cBw, \cBs, and \cBwz), the mass accretion rate is initially very high ($ \dot{M} \sim 10\,\msun\,\s^{-1} $) but begins to decline already at $ t \lesssim 0.1\,\s $.
+Conversely, models with $ \alpha_{\rm p} = 1.5 $ (models \pBw and \pBz) exhibit a lower but steadier mass accretion rate, which at $ t \gtrsim 1\,\s $ surpasses that of the flat core models.
 When strong magnetized outflows form (model \pBs; green line), feedback from these outflows hinders accretion, leading to a decline in the mass accretion rate regardless of the density profile.
+We note that in the model without magnetic fields, \pBz, most of the accretion occurs through the polar funnel and not through the disk, leading to elevated $\dot{M}$ in comparison with models \pBs and \pBw.

-Figure~\ref{fig:vs_time}(b,c) shows the dimensionless magnetic flux on the event horizon (Eq.~\ref{eq:phiBH}) and jet launching efficiency:
+Figure~\ref{fig:vs_time}(b), (c) show the dimensionless magnetic flux on the event horizon (Eq.~\ref{eq:phiBH}) and jet-launching efficiency:

-where the jet power (or outflow power for model \cBwz) is defined as the power contained in magnetically-dominated ($ \sigma = b^2/\rho > 1 $) outflows:
+where the jet power (or outflow power for model \cBwz) is defined as the power contained in magnetically dominated ($ \sigma = b^2/\rho > 1 $) outflows: